 Brakes do generate a lot of heat, and the more aggressive the vehicle is driven, the more cooling the brakes need to prevent brake fade.
 When too much heat builds up in the pads and rotors, it reduces friction and increases the pedal pressure required to stop the vehicle.
 In extreme situations (as when driving down a steep mountain and riding the brakes mile after mile), the brakes may get so hot they fail altogether.

-What's the best way to remove brake dust from dirty wheels?
-Hot soapy water or a cleaner that is specifically formulated for wheels, plus a soft bristle or foam brush and plenty of scrubbing will usually do a good job of removing the dust.
+The best way to remove brake dust from dirty wheels is to use hot soapy water or a cleaner that is specifically formulated for wheels, plus a soft bristle or foam brush and plenty of scrubbing.
 Harsh cleaning chemicals or abrasive compounds, such as scouring powder, should never be used on alloy wheels.
 Nor should you ever use a brush with wire bristles or extremely hard plastic bristles.
 Scratching through the clear coat finish will open a direct route for corrosion to attack the aluminum.

 There are aerosol wheel cleaning products that are safe for aluminum wheels, and many claim to require little or no scrubbing.
 Just spray it on and rinse or wipe it off.
 It's as easy as that.